SJbrou/sblog/about.md

 ---

 I’m Stan Brouwer <br>

 I am a human.
-I like to read books, teach, tingle with analytics, and like working out on early mornings with my friends.
-I'm following university education on a broad range of topics (master information sciences, behavioural economics, data science, logistics, philosophy, human physiology.
+I like to read books, working out on early mornings with my frieds, and teach.
+I'm following university education on a broad range of topics (information sciences, behavioural economics, data science, logistics, philosophy, human physiology).
 Hire me!
 I'm looking for opportunities to write my master's thesis (still true in nov 2024).<br>
 <br>

-Please email me if you like.
+Please <a href="mailto:sjbrou@gmail.com">email</a> me if you like.
-I'm available and happy to talk with you.
+I'm available and happy to talk with you; I'd love to receive a message due to this project so just send me your thoughs!
 <br>

 I like teaching.<br>
-I thought CrossFit and other sports for over 6 years.<br>
+- I thought CrossFit and other sports for over 6 years.<br>
-I created a specific CrossFit lesson plan and developed dedicated online resources.<br>
+- I created a specific CrossFit lesson plan and developed dedicated online resources.<br>
 <br>

 I like to organize things<br>
-I head-organised the Regional Selection Conference of the European Youth Parliament for over 100 international students in Hoorn<br>
+- I head-organised the Regional Selection Conference of the European Youth Parliament for over 100 international students in Hoorn<br>
-I help with the organisation of many local festivals and events (Outdoor stereo, Hoorn Zingt Hollands, Deine, Waterweek hoorn and more).<br>
+- I help with the organisation of many local festivals and events (Outdoor stereo, Hoorn Zingt Hollands, Deine, Waterweek hoorn and more).<br>
 <br>

 I help companies with their analytics<br>